 Intelligent prefix search

 For example, while a visitor is typing "blue shirt" in the search field, phrase and product suggestions may include "blue shirt dresses".
-The visitor intent is not known as it is not clear if the visitor has finished typing.
-If a visitor executes a search on "blue shirt" however, Elevate understands that blue shirt dresses are less relevant and will be buried or omitted entirely.
+The visitor intent is not yet known, as it is not clear if the visitor has finished typing.
+If a visitor executes a search on "blue shirt" however, Elevate understands that blue shirt dresses are less relevant and will bury or omit them entirely.

 Search result expansion

 Sometimes a search result benefits from being expanded with additional products or product types, but all results must still be relevant to the visitor's search intent.
-Applying data knowledge of concept relations, Elevate can be used to expand search results with closely related products.
+By applying knowledge of concept relations, Elevate can expand search results with closely related products.

-For example, a search for "green cardigans" may additionally to green cardigans, display green sweaters at the bottom.
+For example, a search for "green cardigans" may also display green sweaters at the bottom of the results.

 Multi-language search support